MatthewN169/Web-Development-Project/README.txt

 2021

 To run:
-1. Unzip and change directory to assignment 4 folder
+1. Unzip and change directory to Project folder
 2. Type "npm install"
 3. Type "mkdir database"
 4. Open one terminal and type "mongod --dbpath database"